nipy/nipype/CONTRIBUTING.md

 **2. [Fork][link_fork] the [Nipype repository][link_nipype] to your profile.**

-This is now your own unique copy of Nipype repository.
+This is now your own unique copy of the Nipype repository.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

 You can clone your Nipype repository in order to create a local copy of the code on your machine.
-In your local Nipype directory, run `pip install -e .[dev]`.
-This will add your version of nipype to your local python environment and install dependencies needed for development.
+To install your version of Nipype, and the dependencies needed for development, in your Python environment, run `pip install -e ".[dev]"` from your local Nipype directory.

-Make sure to [keep your fork up to date][link_updateupstreamwiki] with the original Nipype repository.
+Make sure to keep your fork up to date with the original Nipype repository.
+One way to do this is to [configure a new remote named "upstream"](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and to [sync your fork with the upstream repository][link_updateupstreamwiki].

 **3. Make the changes you've discussed.**

 If you're adding a new tool from an existing neuroimaging toolkit (e.g., 3dDeconvolve from AFNI), check out the [guide for adding new interfaces to Nipype][link_new_interfaces].

-When you are working on your changes, you should test frequently if you are not breaking the existing code, more on testing you will find [the testing section of Nipype documentation](http://nipype.readthedocs.io/en/latest/devel/testing_nipype.html).
+When you are working on your changes, test frequently to ensure you are not breaking the existing code.
+For more on testing, please see [the testing section of Nipype documentation](http://nipype.readthedocs.io/en/latest/devel/testing_nipype.html).

-Before pushing your changes to GitHub run `make check-before-commit`, this will remove trailing spaces, create new auto tests, test entire package and build the documentation.
+Before pushing your changes to GitHub, run `make check-before-commit`.
+This will remove trailing spaces, create new auto tests, test the entire package, and build the documentation.
 If you get no errors, you're ready to submit your changes!

 It's a good practice to create [a new branch](https://help.github.com/articles/about-branches/)